mrdbourke/pytorch-deep-learning/docs/index.md

 This means it adds new features on top of the existing baseline features of PyTorch.

-This course covers focuses on the baseline features of PyTorch (e.g. you're a beginner wanting to get into deep learning/AI).
+This course focuses on the baseline features of PyTorch (e.g. you're a beginner wanting to get into deep learning/AI).

 Once you know the fundamentals of PyTorch, PyTorch 2.0 is a quick upgrade, there's a [tutorial on this website](https://www.learnpytorch.io/pytorch_2_intro/) which runs through the new features.